nuztalgia/botstrap/docs/api/botstrap.md

         - **CLI #1: Basics**
             1.  `python -m examplebot -h` :fontawesome-solid-arrow-right:
-                Checking out the bot's help menu.
+                Viewing the bot's help menu.
             2.  `python -m examplebot` :fontawesome-solid-arrow-right:
-                Running the bot using the command from the help menu.
+                Running the bot for the first time using the command from the help menu.
+            3.  `python -m examplebot` :fontawesome-solid-arrow-right:
+                Demonstrating automatic bot token decryption on subsequent runs.
         - **CLI #2: Tokens**
             1.  `python -m examplebot prod` :fontawesome-solid-arrow-right:
-                Setting up a new password-protected token.
+                Setting up a new password-protected token for production.
             2.  `python -m examplebot -t` :fontawesome-solid-arrow-right:
                 Viewing existing tokens and deleting one of them.
+        - **CLI #3: Options**
+            1.  `python -m examplebot prod --alpha -a watching -s "you."`
+                :fontawesome-solid-arrow-right: Playing with bot options in prod!
+            2.  `python -m examplebot --alpha -m` :fontawesome-solid-arrow-right:
+                Running the alpha bot in dev mode with mentions enabled.
+            3.  `python -m examplebot --alpha -m -l 1` :fontawesome-solid-arrow-right:
+                Same as above, but with the minimum log level set to 1.

         **Note:** All of these commands are run from the outermost (`workspace`) directory.